aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgsvgelementbuilder/withxlink/_index.md

 ---
 title: SVGSVGElementBuilder.WithXlink
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElementBuilder method.
+description: SVGSVGElementBuilder WithXlink method.
 Adds the XLink namespace declaration to the SVG element.
 This is necessary for using XLink attributes such as xlinkhref
 type: docs
 weight: 60
 url: /net/aspose.svg.builder/svgsvgelementbuilder/withxlink/